 Cities aren’t like we know them now but gigantic steel caves, shielding the people inside from fresh air, actual sunshine, and the night sky.
 In fact, people have become so used to living inside their domes, that the idea of walking outside for any length of time seems impossible.

-Daneel looks more real than any robot Baley has ever seen, and it’s not long before Baley suspects Daneel of being the murderer.
+Daneel looks more real than any robot Baley has ever seen.
+It’s not long before Baley suspects Daneel of being the murderer.
 And he really wants to crack this case, too, because if he does he’s promised a higher social rank and therefore more privileges (like actual, fresh meat every now and again)

 City culture meant optimum distribution of food, increasing utilization of yeasts and hydroponics.
 New York City spread over two thousand square miles and at last census its population was well over twenty million.
 There were some eight hundred Cities on Earth, average population, ten million.